cucapra/dahlia-evaluation/README.md

 # Dahlia Evaluation

-Evaluation for "[Predictable Accelerator Design with Time-Sensitive Affine types][dahlia-paper]" using the [Dahlia programming language][dahlia].
+This repository contains the evaluation materials for the PLDI 2020 paper "[Predictable Accelerator Design with Time-Sensitive Affine Types][dahlia-paper]" using the [Dahlia programming language][dahlia].

-There are three components to the Evaluation:
+There are three components to the evaluation:

 - [The Dahlia Compiler][dahlia]: A compiler from Dahlia to Vivado HLS C.
-- [Polyphemus Server][poly]: A server-client system for orchestrating large scale FPGA experiments.
+- [Polyphemus Server][poly]: A client–server system for orchestrating large-scale FPGA experiments.
 - Benchmarks (this repository).

 [dahlia]: https://github.com/cucapra/dahlia